 06 Oct Teaching Landing Mechanics

-Landing mechanics has always been a hot topic in sports medicine.
+Landing mechanics has always been a hot topic within the realm of rehabilitation and return to play .
 Let’s be honest, watching elite athletes perform at a high level and analyzing their movement is sexier than most low-level rehab exercises for movement enthusiasts.
 So it’s natural for clinicians and trainers to get excited when teaching someone landing mechanics.
-In this article, you’ll learn the basics of what to focus on with teaching landing mechanics.
+However, we want to ensure that clinicians are being thorough when assessing patients, as subtle compensations and poor movement patterns with landing mechanics are often easy to miss!
+In this article, you’ll learn the basics of what to focus on with teaching landing mechanics!

 The Basics With Landing Mechanics

 Landing mechanics, in short, is simply how you land and how it looks.
 Landing is utilized in many different sports, such as a more simple landing like coming down from a rebound in basketball, or the more extreme side of the spectrum such as gymnasts sticking a backflip.
 To master landing mechanics, you have to have big brakes, meaning strong muscles throughout your lower extremities as well as great core stability.
 Before you even start working on landing mechanics, you need to have prerequisites of adequate strength and deceleration skills.
 If you need to work more on deceleration before progressing to landing mechanics, read our blog post below!

 So Why Do We Teach Landing Before Jumping?